Dual Diagnosis Treatment Cincinnati, OH

 Cincinnati Va Medical Center Substance Dependence Program

-Cincinnati Va Medical Center Substance Dependence Program is a dual diagnosis treatment center in Cincinnati, OH that provides treatment for drug and alcohol addiction and mental health disorders that include psychotic disorders as well as paranoid personality disorder.
+Cincinnati Va Medical Center Substance Dependence Program is a dual diagnosis treatment center in Cincinnati, OH that offers treatment services for drug and alcohol addiction and mental health disorders that include depression as well as avoidant personality disorder.

 Address: 3200 Vine Street, Suite A-800, Cincinnati, OH 45220 in Hamilton County